sgregory32/CleanArchitecture.Net/README.md

 ## .Net Core 3.0 C# Api example using Clean Architecture

+#### Project Update

+Added an Angular 8 Web UI project to demonstrate viewing & CRUD operations.

 This solution consists of a simple .Net Core 3.0 C# API developed using Clean Architecture principles.
 The solution contains the API, Infrastructure, Core, and Test projects.
 The Infrastructure project utilizes the EntityFramework ORM with a Repository pattern for data access which is accomplished by a single, generic repository interface.
 Logging is implemented using Microsoft.Extensions.Logging interface with Serilog as the provider.